Trolleybuses in Guadalajara

 At the time of its reopening in February 2016 and introduction of the new operator and new fleet, the system had only one route, designated "Line 3" of SITEUR's "Sitren" bus network, an east–west route that was numbered 400 under Sistecozome.
 In January 2016, it was reported that officials planned also to transfer Sistecozome route 500, which has been operated by diesel buses since January 2015, to SITEUR and reinstate trolleybus operation to it, as Sitren Line 4, but by 2019 this had never occurred.

+In November 2025 operator SITEUR announced that trolleybus service on line 3 has been replaced by buses.
+It has been reported that maintenance of the trolleybuses was severely neglected, to the point that in the last months of operation only one trolleybus remained in service.